yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 The Sites are not directed at individuals under the age of 16.
 We do not knowingly collect personal information from children under 16.
 If you become aware that a child has provided us with personal information, please contact us using the contact details provided in the “[Contact Information](#contact-information)” section below.
-If we become aware that a child under 16 has provided us with personal information, we will take steps to delete such information.
+If we become aware that a child under 16 has provided us with personal information, we will take immediate steps to delete such information and notify the individual.

 ## 11. Change of Control